olanciotti/halo-challenge/README.md

 📋 Pre-requisites:

-- Install Node
+- Install Node using the following command:

   node -v

-- Install NPM
+- Install NPM using the following command:

   npm -v

 - Clone project

-- Install dependencies package.json
+- Install dependencies package.json using the following command:

   $ npm install